subhrajit08/Gesture-Controlled-DJI-Model/README.md

-# Gesture-Controlled DJI Model
+# Hand Gesture Recognition Model For Drone Control (DJI)

-This project implements a **gesture-controlled system** to interact with a DJI drone using hand signs.
+This project implements a deep learning and computer vision-based **gesture-controlled system** to interact with a DJI drone using hand signs.
 It includes three main modules:
 1. **Data Collection** → `signDataset.py`
 2. **Model Training** → `training.ipynb`